 This is the most important time of the hockey season.
 The play off picture starts to take shape.
 Coaches start to really evaluate who their core group of players will be heading into the crucial games.

-Put your name at the top of the list and finish the year strong with a strong off ice hockey training program and these helpful hints.
+Put your name at the top of the list and finish the year strong with a strong off ice in season hockey training program and these helpful hints.